Vyshnav2255/MyWebsite/pages/impossible list.md

 - Read 100 books
 - Change 1 Person’s Life For The Better
-- Buy a Kindle reader
+- Own a Kindle reader
-- Buy an iPad
+- Own an iPad
-- Buy a MacBook
+- Own a MacBook
-- Buy an Apple Watch
+- Own an Apple Watch
-- Buy an iPhone
+- Own an iPhone
 - Give a TEDx Talk
 - Attend an Apple Event
 - Spend one week without phone